; Signalization - OgdenJunction to 75th Street - CREATE Program

 The signal system upgrades mitigate these issues by providing greater visibility to the train dispatcher, enabling knowledge of exact train locations.
 This enhances the dispatcher’s ability to route more trains through the territory, expanding overall capacity.
 Operations into and out of the four intermodal yards, each of which handles five or more intermodal trains per day, will be improved.

-This project will install a new bi-directional computerized Traffic Control System (TCS) on a seven-mile segment of the CSX rail line along the CREATE Western Avenue Corridor.
+This project will also install a new bi-directional computerized Traffic Control System (TCS) on a seven-mile segment of the CSX rail line along the CREATE Western Avenue Corridor.
 Approximately 15 hand-thrown switches will be upgraded to power switches.
 At the CSX 59th Street Yard signals and switches will be upgraded to improve flexibility in mainline operations.
 One of the CSX mainlines will be upgraded between 51st Street and 71st Street from the existing 10 mph maximum speed to allow 25 mph operations.

 The project will install a new eastward connection to the Belt Railway from a CSX main line.
 All of this work will be within existing railroad right-of-way.
 Bridges at 35th Street and 36th Street will be reconstructed to accommodate the proposed increase in speed.
 All of this work will be within existing railroad right-of-way.